genexuslabs/JavaClasses/README.md

 # Projects Description

-he Maven directory is a project that allows you to build multiple modules.
+Maven directory is a project that allows you to build multiple modules.

+# Modules

 ## common
 Classes common to Android and Java